NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

      {output-prefix}-final_residuals_pointmap.csv

-Such files can be inspected to see at which pixels the residual error is large.
+Such files can be inspected to see at which pixels the reprojection error is large.

 Residuals corresponding to GCP will be printed at the end of these files and flagged with the string ``# GCP``.

-These residuals can be plotted with ``stereo_gui`` (:numref:`plot_pointmap`).
+These residuals can be plotted with ``stereo_gui`` (:numref:`plot_csv`).

 One can also invoke ``point2dem`` with the ``--csv-format`` option to grid these files for visualization in the GUI.
 Here is a